 Google Fundamentals of Digital Marketing

 This is a free course offered by Google that comes with certification.
-It teaches you the basics of digital marketing, including how to make and target ads on Google, how to use SEO to your advantage, and how to build a website to showcase your work.
+It teaches you the basics of digital marketing.
+This includes how to make and target ads on Google, how to use SEO to your advantage, and how to build a website to showcase your work.
 It’s a great course to do if you’re switching to remote work.

 LinkedIn is by far the world’s largest online professional networking platform.
 LinkedIn Learning was originally Lynda.com until it was acquired by LinkedIn in 2015.
 It has courses in everything from writing to coding to communication.
 If you’re looking to improve a particular skill, then this is a great place to do it.

 With a focus on creative pursuits, Skillshare has courses taught by industry leaders that will give you a competitive edge.
 Whether it’s social media being taught by Gary Vaynerchuk or how to share ideas with Simon Sinek - you’ll find plenty of courses worth your time on Skillshare.

 The Shopify Partner Academy offers a variety of free courses on everything from marketing to SEO and is a useful way to get your foot in the door with the Shopify Partners community.

 If you’re a freelancer, then becoming a Shopify Partner could open up a whole new market to you.
 It’s free to become a Shopify Partner and you can offer your services to stores on the platform, whether it be web design, coding, or even content creation.

 The global economy is always changing and we can expect the way that we work to change with it as we go into the future.
 The current situation with the coronavirus outbreak may have actually made remote work more attractive to many employers - although it could have a double-edged sword effect.
 Some companies would not have been prepared to switch to remote so quickly.
 Hence, some would have found the switch difficult to manage, making remote work seem like a less attractive option.